We spent 2 days in a design workshop complete with post-it's and whiteboards.

 Mapping the Current State Customer Flow

-An essential step before the design workshop was identifying the happy path most commonly experienced by customers.
-This influenced the service design blueprint.
+Before the design workshop we identifying the most common happy path experienced by customers.
 An immediate pain-point we identified was that customers who lodged their claims online experienced extra steps above and beyond phone-call claim lodgements.

-Our completed service design blueprint mapped the four key stakeholder groups, the points each group interconnected and the possible opportunities where pain points and divergences from the happy path could occur.
-This map was a great tool for presenting our work to senior stakeholders, helping receive buy-in and organisational support.
+Our completed service design blueprint mapped the four key stakeholder groups and noted where each group interacted.
+We then mapped potential pain points and where problems with the happy path could occur.
+This map was a great tool for presenting to stakeholders and build organisational support.

-From the service design blueprint, informed via customer research we identified key pain and delight points, including the themes that had the most significant impact on our customers, IAG’s employees and IAG’s partners.
-Identifying these points helped us craft design principles, which in turn let us balance competing priorities, constraints and needs while proposing solutions to test and prototype.
+With the service design blueprint and customer research, we identified key pain and delight points.
+This included the themes with the highest impact on customers, IAG’s employees and IAG’s partners.
+These themes let us create guiding design principles, which in turn helped us balance competing priorities, constraints and needs while proposing solutions to test and prototype.

-After completing the service design blueprint, the project team began presenting the project to the wider IAG organisation.
-A key focus of this was presenting the three guiding Design Principles we had designed.
+After completing the service design blueprint, the project team presented to relevant teams across IAG.
+A key focus was the three guiding Design Principles.
 These principles helped the project team tell a compelling story to senior and impacted stakeholders.
-Simultaneously, the principles also helped unify the project team towards a common direction and goal.
+Simultaneously, the principles helped unify the project team with a common direction and goal.

-Using the Design Principles, the project team then began to explore and develop potential solutions.
-These solutions were informed by the pain and delight points we had identified, the process mapped through the service design blueprint, and most importantly, the guiding Design Principles.
-The initial list of ideas and concepts was then refined and grouped into core ideas, ready to later be progressed and delivered.
-Refining these ideas was my final contribution to this project before leaving IAG in January 2019.
+We then began exploring potential solutions that fit within our design principles, constraints and goals.
+The initial list of ideas and concepts was then grouped into core ideas, ready to be progressed and delivered.
+Refining these ideas was my last contribution to this project before leaving IAG in January 2019.

 Defining Guiding Design Principles

-The guiding Design Principles were created by combining everything the project team learnt into unified statements.
-During the 2-day workshop we identified approximately 75 pain and delight points.
-To create the design principles, the pain and delight points were grouped and combined into 6 high level themes, which were then combined into the complete 3 principles.
-This approach proved successful as we presented the principles to different stakeholder groups, each group quickly saw their experience and perspective had been included.
+The guiding Design Principles were created by combining everything the project team had learnt into unified statements.
+During our design workshop, we identified approximately 75 pain and delight points.
+These pain and delight points were grouped into six high-level themes, then refined to the final principles.
+This approach was very successful.
+When we presented the principles to different stakeholder groups, each group quickly saw their perspective had been included.

 Brainstorming and Analysing Ideas; a Pragmatic Approach

-Our goal for this project was to build an understanding of the repairer allocation process, and consider how that process differed for online vs. on the phone customers.
-Using that information, we would then build a new solution — benefiting the different interaction channels, IAG staff and repairers along the way.
-In seeking these goals, we needed to consider the different stakeholder groups involved.
+Our goal for this project was to build an understanding of the repairer allocation process, and consider how that process differed for online vs. phone customers.

-We achieved these goals through the creation of a Service Design Blueprint, which was later summarised and presented through the creation of three Design Principles.
-The project was a cross-team, collaborative effort, utilised customer research and pushed our boundaries and comfort zones.
+We achieved this goal by building a Service Design Blueprint, later summarized and presented into three Design Principles.
+The project was a cross-team, collaborative effort, heavily utilising customer research and pushing collective IAG comfort zones.

-It's a mouthful of a title, but the service design map we created is the foundation of this entire project.
-With it, we took information, data, insights and knowledge from all over IAG and combined everything together in such a way that helped us understand exactly what our customers and staff cared about.
+The service design map we created was the foundation of this entire project.
+With it, we took information, data, insights and knowledge from across IAG and combined everything in such a way that helped us understand exactly what our customers and staff cared about.

 One of the most impactful things the project team did was prioritise time, energy and social capital to include different stakeholders groups from across IAG.
 This was important because in the past IAG has operated with different business units heavily siloed from one another.

-In addition to including different parts of IAG throughout the process, we also prioritised regularly presenting updates to even wider parts of the organisation.
-We held presentations at the end of each day of the workshop, presenting to ~30+ people.
-Following the workshop, we presented the in progress and final Service Design Blueprint to 4-5 smaller groups.
-These regular presentations and updates helped us keep everyone up to date, helped to create buy-in and take stakeholders through the project change journey.
+In addition to including different groups of IAG in the process, we also prioritised providing regular status updates, including periodic mini-presentations to ~30+ impacted people.
+These regular presentations and updates helped keep everyone up to date, create buy-in and bring stakeholders through the project change journey.

-This case study describes work, completed September to December 2018.
-My final contribution to this project was handing over the work the project team had completed to the newly hired Service Designer, Amy Sekhon Cunliffe.
-Amy was employed to run the final stages of Develop and Deliver in 2019.
-The completed work was documented in a slide deck ready for Amy to use as she joined the committed and determined team.
+This case study describes work that was completed from September to December 2018.
+My final contribution was handing the project to the newly hired Service Designer, Amy Sekhon Cunliffe.
+Amy was employed to run the final stages of Develop and Deliver into 2019.

-The initial plans for 2019 focused on face-to-face customer interviews based on our initial concepts, bringing on a tech lead to the core project team, and working on implementing quick wins and small fixes balanced amongst ongoing projects.
+The initial plans for 2019 focused on face-to-face customer interviews based on our initial concepts, bringing on a tech lead to the core project team, and implementing quick wins and fixes we had identified.